pocomane/retro-console-games/README.md

 Tetris & Dr. Mario                                   ; very good Tetris Attack                                        ; very good The Adventures of Batman & Robin
-The Legend of Zelda - A Link to the Past             ; best The Legend of the Mystical Ninja / Ganbare Goemon    ; ?
+The Legend of Zelda - A Link to the Past             ; excellent The Legend of the Mystical Ninja / Ganbare Goemon    ; ?
 The Lion King
 The Lost Vikings                                     ; very good